Nova1545/ScrapMechanicBlueprintImageCreator/README.md

 Q: Game update?
 New Blocks added?
 Want to use them for the building block of your image?

 A: Simply just delete the BlocksCache.json file and restart the SMBIC

+If you use this to create a blueprint of an image please credit the github by simply linking it in the description, it would be much appreciated